CarlosGS/OpenBinaural/Electronics/README.md

 Acknowledgments
 --
-This circuit is a derivation from the following (very useful) Texas Instruments guide:
+This circuit is a derivation from the following -very useful- Texas Instruments guide:
 [Single-Supply, Electret Microphone Preamplifier Reference Design](http://www.ti.com/tool/TIPD181) by John Caldwell
+Gain control is achieved by replacing R2 (75k) with a 100k dual potentiometer.

 Author & license
 --